The Language of Generalization: Relationship to other semantic theories

-By encoding knowledge about other categories, the prevalence prior distributions are deeply connected to the construct of \emph{cue validity}, or the probability of the kind given the feature: \(P(x \in k \mid x \in f)\) (e.g., one's predictions about whether or not an entity is a mosquito, upon learning that it carries malaria).
-The strongest view of cue validity is that it operationalizes an alternative hypothesis about the interpretation of generic statements: \enquote{Mosquitos carry malaria} means \enquote{It is mosquitos that carry malaria}.
-In fact, empirically-elicited cue validity has been shown to be highly correlated with endorsements of generics (Khemlani, Leslie, \& Glucksberg, 2012).
-Cue validity is \enquote{inverse prevalence}; the two are related via Bayes' Rule: \(P( k \mid f) = \frac{P( f \mid k) \cdot P( k)}{\sum\limits_{k' \in K} P( f \mid k') \cdot P( k')}\).
-Knowledge about other categories \(k'\) enters in the denominator.
-Indeed this normalizing constant (the denominator) is the expected value (i.e., the mean) of the prevalence prior distribution: \(\mathbb{E}[P(p)]\).
-Thus cue validity comes from a point estimate of the prevalence prior distribution.
-For a more detailed derivation of this relationship between cue validity and prevalence priors, see Appendix A. For comparison to standard methods in the literature on generics (e.g., Khemlani et al., 2012), we will construct alternative models based on empirically-elicited cue validity.
+By encoding knowledge about other categories, the prevalence prior distributions in the uncertain threshold model are deeply connected to the construct of \emph{cue validity}, or the probability of the kind given the feature: \(P(x \in k \mid x \in f)\) (e.g., one's predictions about whether or not an entity is a mosquito, upon learning that it carries malaria).
+Cue validity is believed to play a role in understanding generic language (Khemlani, Leslie, \& Glucksberg, 2012; Leslie, 2007; Prasada et al., 2013), but the details remain underspecified.
+The strongest view of cue validity is that it operationalizes an alternative hypothesis about the meaning of generic statements: \enquote{Mosquitos carry malaria} means \enquote{It is mosquitos that carry malaria}.
+Indeed, empirically-elicited cue validity has been shown to be highly correlated with endorsements of generics (Khemlani et al., 2012).